 Algol the Demon and other stars in Perseus

 In the sky, Perseus lies next to his beloved Andromeda.
 Nearby are her parents Cepheus and Cassiopeia, as well as the monster, Cetus, to which she was sacrificed.
 Pegasus the winged horse completes the tableau.
 Perseus himself is shown grasping the Gorgon’s head by the hair with his left hand.
 In his right, he holds aloft his star-whetted sword, sometimes depicted as a curving scimitar.

 Ptolemy described four stars as lying in the Gorgon’s head; we know them as Beta, Omega, Rho, and Pi Persei.
-Several map-makers in the 17th, 18th, and 19th centuries made these and surrounding stars into a sub-constellation, Caput Medusae, the head of Medusa.
+Several map-makers in the 16th to 19th centuries made these and surrounding stars into a sub-constellation, Caput Medusae, the head of Medusa.
 Albrecht Dürer gave it a separate label on his chart of 1515, as did Bode on his Uranographia atlas (see illustration above).

 The star that Ptolemy called ‘the bright one in the Gorgon head’ is Beta Persei, now named Algol from the Arabic ra’s al-ghul meaning ‘the demon’s head’.
 Algol is the type of star known as an eclipsing binary, consisting of two close stars that orbit each other, in this case every 2.9 days.
 Algol varies in brightness as the two stars eclipse each other.
-Its variability was discovered in 1669 by the Italian astronomer Geminiano Montanari (1633–87), although it was not until 1783 that its periodicity was established by the English amateur astronomer John Goodricke (1764–86).
+Its variability was first reported in 1671 by the Italian astronomer Geminiano Montanari (1633–87), although it was not until 1783 that its periodicity was established by the English amateur astronomer John Goodricke (1764–86).
 Arab astronomers knew this constellation both as Barshāwush, an attempt to transliterate the name Perseus into Arabic, and hāmil ra’s al-ghūl, ‘bearer of the demon’s head’, so it is clear that they were familiar with Greek mythography.